SalvadorM271/ecs/README.md

 ## How it works

-First we set up our VPC once the VPC is ready is time to create the subnets i have created two in two different avelability zones in the us-east-2 region one private subnet and one public, after that an internet gateway was created to gran internet access to the public subnet with the help of a routing table, there is also a need for the private subnet to connect to the outside but not directly, for that i use a NAT gateway one on each AZ because if one AZ falls and Im only using one NAT the whole infra is gonna fall so i decided to
+First we set up our VPC once the VPC is ready is time to create the subnets i have created two in two diferent avelability zones in the us-east-2 region one private subnet and one public, after that an internet gateway was created to gran internet access to the public subnet with the help of a routing table, there is also a need for the private subnet to connect to the outside but not directly, for that i use a NAT gateway one on each AZ because if one AZ falls and Im only using one NAT the whole infra is gonna fall so i decided to